Professor of Intensive Care Medicine

-Dr Peter Watkinson, Associate Professor of Intensive Care Medicine, is joint clinical lead for the Critical Care Research Group based at the Kadoorie Centre for Critical Care Research & Education at the John Radcliffe Hospital, Oxford.
+Professor Peter Watkinson, Professor of Intensive Care Medicine and NHS consultant in intensive care at the Oxford University Hospitals NHS Foundation Trust, leads the Critical Care Research Group based at the Kadoorie Centre for Critical Care Research & Education at the John Radcliffe Hospital, Oxford.

 The research group has a strong link with the University of Oxford Institute of Biomedical Engineering.
 Using data collected from thousands of patients' vital signs in Oxford and elsewhere the multi-disciplinary team investigates ways to locate patterns which precede and predict clinical deterioration in hospitalised patients.